pranayga/expl0ring_V8/docs/builtins_basics.md

 ## A little more snug: Torque

 CSA is great!
-Provides us all the low level optimizations we want from builtins, while keeping arhitecture specific nitti-gritties away from us.
-However, looking at the CSA example we say ealier, it's very similar to assembly itself (with GOTOs).
+Provides us all the low-level optimizations we want from builtins while keeping architecture-specific nitti-gritties away from us.
+However, looking at the CSA example we say earlier, it's very similar to the assembly itself (with GOTOs).
 Secondly, we need to manually do a lot of checks for the node types, resulting in still more code.
 Looks like a place for some more abstraction.
 This is where torque comes in.
 > V8 Torque: is a V8-specific domain-specific language that is translated to CodeStubAssembler.
 As such, it extends upon CodeStubAssembler and offers static typing as well as readable and expressive syntax.

 Torque thus basically is a wrapper over CSA, which makes things easier (somewhat) for V8 dev writing the builtins.
-It's most useful when you're using other exisiting CSA/ASM builtins to do somthing more powerful.
+It's most useful when you're using other existing CSA/ASM builtins to do something more powerful.

 ![](https://i.imgur.com/jgO8e0O.png)